Skip to main content

 Early Behavioral Signs of Addiction in a Loved One

-• Isolation – avoiding family, friends, and social events
+A loved one may begin avoiding family, friends, and social events.

 Physical Signs of Drug and Alcohol Addiction